FALL PIANO RECITALS

 All compositions must be memorized and performance-ready.

-Performers opting for evaluations must present the published or downloaded sheet music (not photocopies) to the adjudicators.
+Performers opting for evaluations must upload PDFs of sheet music with minimal markings for the adjudicators.

 $35 for up to 8 minutes